- December 1, 2011

 People don’t buy WHAT you do, they buy WHY you do it.

-Recently I attended a graduation for a University Business School class with a seasoned and successful business owner.
+A few years back, I attended a graduation for a University Business School class with a seasoned and successful business owner.
 I took the opportunity to ask him this question, “If you could give these graduates one piece of advice, what would it be?”

 His answer was